Food Fight (video game): Bugs

 According to Hurd, the arcade version contains a serious bug: the game is reset if the cone is eaten at the last possible moment in a level that is chosen for an instant replay.

 In rare cases in the Atari 7800 port, Charley can be hit by food or a chef during the instant replay.
 The game displays "ALMOST MADE IT" and restores the life that was just lost.

 Legacy

 Food Fight clones Foodwar and Mudpies for the TRS-80 Color Computer were released in 1983.
 Mudpies was later published for the Atari ST in 1985.

 The arcade version of Food Fight was included in the Game Pack 012 compilation for the Xbox 360 and Windows, through Microsoft's now defunct Game Room service.

-A modern reimagining of Food Fight as a third-person shooter was released for the Atari VCS (2021 console) as an Early Access game in December 2023.
+A modern reimagining of Food Fight as a third-person shooter was released for the Atari VCS as an Early Access game in December 2023.